 Plugins

-The structure is simple, but the usage is what matters.
+The structure is simple, but what matters is how you move things through it.

 1. Capture

-Everything goes into 00 inbox — no sorting, no structure.
+Everything goes into 00 inbox.
+No sorting, no structure at this stage.

 3. Think